Research

 Pragmatics of co-linguistic content

 People gesture constantly when they speak, and often such gestures are used to communicate truth-conditional information.
-For example, if I say The girl will use the stairs and point upward while saying use the stairs, it often conveys that the girl will take the stairs upward.
+For example, if I say The girl will use the stairs and point upward while saying use the stairs, it typically conveys that the girl will take the stairs upward.
 Lyn Tieu, Philippe Schlenker, Emmanuel Chemla and I have experimentally tested some peculiar pragmatic properties of gestural inferences and have found evidence that they behave like another type of inference found in spoken language, namely presuppositions (Tieu et al. 2017, 2018).
 Out of a desire to see how specific these inference patterns are to gestures, I have suggested in a short manuscript (Pasternak 2019c) that co-speech sound effects—meaningful sound effects aligned with recorded speech—could serve as a useful test case, as these lack many of the traits that make gestures special.
-With this in mind, Lyn Tieu and I have experimentally tested inferences from co-speech sound effects, as well as co-text emoji, and found evidence that these give rise to the same inference pattern as gestures, suggesting that the inference pattern of co-speech gestures does not arise because of some special trait of gestures, but rather because of their more general status as co-linguistic content (Pasternak & Tieu in revision).
+With this in mind, Lyn Tieu and I have experimentally tested inferences from co-speech sound effects, as well as co-text emoji, and found evidence that these give rise to the same inference pattern as gestures, suggesting that the inference pattern of co-speech gestures does not arise because of some special trait of gestures, but rather because of their more general status as co-linguistic content (Pasternak & Tieu 2022).
+Finally, in a 2021 manuscript I have argued that the meanings of gestures, sound effects, emoji, etc. are integrated with the meanings of spoken content not at the level of the grammar, but rather at the level of the human parser, which I refer to as the parsing hypothesis (Pasternak 2021).
+I also provide an explicitly defined formal parser illustrating what an analysis in accordance with the parsing hypothesis might look like.

 Relevant publications and manuscripts: